What to Wear in Ireland when Visiting Dublin

-Packing List: boots should be your winter pick; opt for a pair that has a warm inner lining for extra warmth and water-resistant on the outside to protect you from the cold and wet weather.
+Packing List: tall or mid-calf boots should be your winter pick; opt for a pair that has a warm inner lining for extra warmth and water-resistant on the outside to protect you from the cold and wet weather.
 Don’t forget a warm hat, such as a beanie, or ear muffs and a thick scarf and gloves.
-All of these items whilst insulators you correspondingly be used as accessories to your wardrobe, choose them in shades and styles of your preference.
+All of these items will act as insulators and can correspondingly be used as accessories to your wardrobe, choose them in shades and styles of your preference.

-Jeans and thick trousers in the darker shades will act as your base, which you can then wear with long sleeve tops, hoodies, and a warm winter coat.
-Last of all for added protection from the elements bring along a rain proof jacket and a heavy duty umbrella.
+Jeans and thick trousers in the darker shades will act as your neutral pieces, which you can then wear with long sleeve tops, hoodies, and a warm winter coat.
+Layering is key!
+Lastly, bring along a waterproof proof jacket and a heavy duty umbrella.

-Ireland is one of the most beautiful places you can visit, Dublin is a vibrant, cultural hub filled with history, you will be surrounded by longstanding architecture and museums, which include the Writers Museum, and the Viking museum, to name but a few.
+Ireland is one of the most beautiful places you can visit.
+When visiting Dublin you’ll find a vibrant, cultural hub filled with history, you will be surrounded by longstanding architecture and museums, which include the Writers Museum, and the Viking museum, to name but a few.

 The Irish people, regardless of the weather are perhaps some of the friendliest and genuine people you will ever meet.
 They will be more than happy to help you should you need directions or anything else.